Sunday, 16 July 2017

 Photojournalists use photographs to tell the news.
 They either cover events with a reporter, taking photographs to illustrate the written story, or attend news events on their own, presenting both the pictures and a story or caption.

 The editor is usually the person who makes the final decision about what is included in the newspaper, magazine or news bulletins.
 He or she is responsible for all the content and all the journalists.
-Editors may have deputies and assistants to help them.
+Editors may have assistants to help them.

 The news editor is the person in charge of the news journalists.
 In small organisations, the news editor may make all the decisions about what stories to cover and who will do the work and, whose special job is to assign reporters to the stories selected.